-As we said, each installer has its own parameters so if we want to customize our installations we will have to look at each installer documentation which can be quite tiresome.
-If we compare to Chocolatey it is more or less the same but on Chocolatey site each package has a page with most of the time the parameters documentation or at least a link to the installer documentation.
+As we said, each installer has its own parameters so if we want to customize our installations we will have to look at the documentation of each installer which can be quite tiresome.
+If we compare to Chocolatey it is more or less the same but on Chocolatey site, each package has a page with most of the time the parameters documentation or at least a link to the documentation of the installer.
 Winget clearly lacks that.
-Yet, even if it requires a bit of effort to find the parameters of a package, thanks to
+Yet, even if it requires a bit of effort to find the parameters of a package, thanks to the

-override option we can fully customize its installation which is great.
+override option we can fully customize its installation and that's great.